rutholatunji/rutholatunji/README.md

 ### Hi there 👋

 Welcome to my portfolio, I built this during my 8-week Introduction to Web Development course.
-This was created to host thecurrent projects I'm working on.
+This was created to host the current projects I'm working on.
 <!--
 **rutholatunji/rutholatunji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.